Proud Canadian Company

 • Blended mortgages allow you to take advantage of lower mortgage interest rates without paying a prepayment penalty.

-• Blend and extend or blend to term are two mortgage blending options, each offering unique benefits to save interest.
+• Blend and extend, or blend to term, are two mortgage blending options, each offering unique benefits for saving interest.

 • Blend and increase allows you to increase your mortgage balance while taking advantage of a lower rate.